czbiohub-sf/cerebra/paper/paper.md

 For example, if a read picks up a mutation in exon 2 of geneA, we can report each of the potential spliceforms of geneA that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample.
 Thus we report all possible spliceforms; determining the spliceform landscape of an individual cell from scRNA-seq is outside the scope of this project.

-We tested `cerebra` on a set of high-quality reference-grade VCF files from the [Genome in a Bottle consortium](https://www.nist.gov/programs-projects/genome-bottle).
+We tested `cerebra find-aa-mutations` on a set of high-quality reference-grade VCF files from the [Genome in a Bottle consortium](https://www.nist.gov/programs-projects/genome-bottle).
 Each of the seven VCF files was quite large, (~2GB) and `cerebra` was run on standard hardware (Mac laptop, 2.5GHz quad-core processor, 16 GB RAM).
 `cerebra` processed the seven files in 44 minutes, see *Figure 2*.
 The Genome in a Bottle VCFs are quite large and are perhaps not comparable to those generated in a typical sequencing experiment.